Edina Alves Batista

 Edina Alves Batista (born 10 January 1980) is a Brazilian association football referee.

 Career

 She was an official at two games in April 2018 at the 2018 Copa América Femenina held in Chile.

-She officiated several matches at the 2019 FIFA Women's World Cup including the semi-final between England and the United States.
+She officiated several matches at the 2019 FIFA Women's World Cup in France, including the semi-final between England and the United States, and at the 2023 FIFA Women's World Cup in Australia.

 In 2020, she was an official at the 2020 South American Under-20 Women's Football Championship held in Argentina.

 On 7 February 2021, she became the first woman to officiate at a senior FIFA men's tournament, taking charge of the fifth-place match between Ulsan Hyundai and Al-Duhail at the 2020 FIFA Club World Cup.
-On 3 March 2021, she became the first female referee to take charge of a man derby between Corinthians and Palmeiras in Brazil.
+On 3 March 2021, she became the first female referee to take charge of a men's derby match between Corinthians and Palmeiras in Brazil.

+On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.

+In April 2024, FIFA appointed her to the officiating pool for the 2024 Paris Olympic Games.

+On 31 March 2025, UEFA announced that she was selected as a match official in the Women's Euro’s over the summer, with the experienced Brazilian taking charge of the opening match in the UEFA Women's Euro 2025 Group C.